profsmith89/ctps/_sources/ales-c01.md

 When I was a small boy, my parents would constantly remind me to close the screen door.
 Why did they do that?
 Yes, they wanted me to keep the bugs out of the house.
 We won't go, at this time, into the details of the bugs/errors that can occur if you don't close a file when you're done with it, but suffice it to say if you ever open a file, you should close it.

-It's perfectly fine to do this at the end of your script, as I've done here, since the interpreter stops executing your script when it reaches the script's end.
-Putting this `close` command right before the end of the script ensures that closing the file is one of the last things the interpreter does for us before stopping execution.
+It's perfectly fine to do this toward the end of your script, as I've done here, since the interpreter stops executing your script when it reaches the script's end.
+Putting this `close` command right before the end of the script ensures that closing the file is one of the last things the interpreter does.

 **Step 3.** What if I wanted to close the file earlier in the script?
-I could do that, but if I'm making as many changes to the script as we made last time, I might mistakenly move the `close` to some point before I'm actually done reading the file.
-For example, let's move the `close` statement into the loop and execute the script again.
+I could do that, but if I'm making many changes to my script, I might mistakenly move the `close` to some point before I'm actually done reading the file.
+For example, let's move the `close` statement into the loop and execute this new script.

 ```{code-block} python
 ---